JoshPDang/portfolio/README.md

 The project will follow the Medallion Architecture, which organizes data into three distinct layers:

-Bronze Layer: Raw, unprocessed data will be ingested and stored in the Lakehouse.
+- **Bronze Layer**: Raw, unprocessed data will be ingested and stored in the Lakehouse.
 This layer serves as the single source of truth for all raw data collected.
-Silver Layer: The data will undergo cleaning, transformation, and validation to produce refined datasets.
+- **Silver Layer**: The data will undergo cleaning, transformation, and validation to produce refined datasets.
 These intermediate datasets will be stored in the Data Warehouse for further processing and analysis.
-Gold Layer: Aggregated and enriched datasets, optimized for reporting and analytics, will also be stored in the Data Warehouse.
+- **Gold Layer**: Aggregated and enriched datasets, optimized for reporting and analytics, will also be stored in the Data Warehouse.
 This layer serves as the foundation for the final analytical outputs and visualizations.

 By implementing this architecture, I aim to ensure data quality, scalability, and performance while creating an interactive analytic dashboard to uncover insights from the Formula 1 dataset.
 The dashboard will provide meaningful visualizations, enabling users to explore trends, patterns, and key metrics in Formula 1 racing.